madalinagherghel/manual_testing_portofolio/Final Project/README.md

 * all resolved bugs have been re-tested and approved by the QA team
 * deadline was reached
 * no detected major risk remained un-mitigated
-* exploratory regression testing must be performed on the My Info module, which includes the "Personal details" and "Attachments" sections.

 #### 1.1.4 Test scope

-__Tests in scope:__  All the features of the "Personal details" and "Attachments" sections which were defined in software requirement specifications need to be tested: functional testing and GUI testing.
+__Tests in scope:__  All the features of the "Personal details" and "Attachments" sections which were defined in software requirement specifications need to be tested: functional testing and GUI testing, compatibility testing with multiple browsers.

-__Tests not in scope:__ Performance Testing, stress testing, Volume Testing, compatibility testing with multiple browsers, mobile testing ,functional Testing using White-box Testing Tehniques,integrations of the dependents module with other modules.
+__Tests not in scope:__ Performance Testing, stress testing, Volume Testing, mobile testing ,functional Testing using White-box Testing Tehniques,integrations of the dependents module with other modules.

 #### 1.1.5 Risks detected